dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/02-metadata-enrichment/index.md

 Complete enrichment using all strategies.

 In Dynatrace, you can set up policy boundaries for fine-grained restrictions on the data level with the help of **Primary Fields**.
-By default, you can use `k8s.namespace.name` and `k8s.cluster.name`, but sometimes this is not enough and you need a more fine grained way to set up your boundaries. **Primari Grail Tags** will help you with this.
+By default, you can use `k8s.namespace.name` and `k8s.cluster.name`, but sometimes this is not enough and you need a more fine grained way to set up your boundaries. **Primary Grail Tags** will help you with this.

-**Primary Grail tags are a small set of important, customer-selected tags—such as Kubernetes labels, AWS/Azure tags, or key organizational attributes—that Dynatrace automatically attaches to all raw telemetry data at ingest, using the primary_tags.* prefix.
+**Primary Grail tags are a small set of important, customer selected tags such as Kubernetes labels, AWS/Azure tags, or key organizational attributes that Dynatrace automatically attaches to all raw telemetry data at ingest, using the `primary_tags.*` prefix.
 This enrichment enables fast, consistent filtering, grouping, and permission management across all data, without complex joins or proprietary tagging rules.
 Primary Grail tags are centrally configured and ensure that cloud-native and business-relevant metadata is always available for queries, dashboards, and access control.**

 |       | Primary Grail Field  | Primary Grail Tag |
 | -------- | ------- | ------- |